The Importance of EHR Integration for Practice Management

 Integrating electronic health records with your current practice management software cannot be done overnight and may also be met with a lot of resistance.
 It takes a lot of planning and getting used to by your staff.
 Here are some of the challenges that your practice might face:

-Solution: An all-in-one software like NexHealth could be the answer that your practice is looking for.
-Since NexHealth is compatible with all the top dental softwares such as Eaglesoft, Curve Dental, Dentrix, OpenDental among others, it ensures that you can manage patients efficiently without compromising on the EHR solution of your choice.
+- Solution: An all-in-one software like NexHealth is compatible with all the top dental EHRs such as Eaglesoft, Curve Dental, Dentrix, OpenDental among others, it ensures that you can manage patients efficiently without compromising on the practice EHR solution of your choice.

-Staff members' level of familiarity and interest in technology varies by different degrees, making it difficult to get everyone on board when introducing a new software system.
-Your staff may have a certain way of doing things that they are used to even if it is more time-consuming.
-They may also feel threatened or feel like their job is in danger, as effective practice management systems are meant to automate many tedious tasks.
+- Problem: Staff members' level of familiarity and interest in technology varies by different degrees, making it difficult to get everyone on board when introducing a new software system.

-EHR implementation can be expensive, costing practices between $15,000 - $70,000 per provider.
-While this is a fixed cost that may well take a large portion of your annual budget, it is essential to give your practice a digital uplift.
-Since health care practices have multiple softwares that they use to track and analyze PHI, schedule appointments, and manage treatment, interoperability is extremely important.
+- Problem: EHR implementation can be expensive, costing practices between $15,000 - $70,000 per provider.
+While this is a fixed cost, it is essential to give your practice a digital uplift.
+Since healthcare practices have multiple software that they use to track and analyze PHI, schedule appointments, and manage treatment, interoperability is extremely important.

-Solution: NexHealth’s bidirectional interface integrates with all of the major EHR platforms and eliminates the need for manual data entry.
-It automates all your patient communication from one easy to manage place.
+- Solution: NexHealth’s bidirectional interface integrates with all of the major EHR platforms and consolidates your tech stach.
+It automates all your patient communication from one easy-to-manage place.

-Practices that are thinking of switching or considering integrating an EHR system are most concerned about how quickly their staff will get proficient at using it.
-Getting a dedicated team member that can hand-hold the staff through the transition, provide on-demand training on any topics that they are having issues with, and provide free resources that help the practice utilize the system to its full potential is what practices want.
+- Problem: Practices that are thinking of switching or considering integrating an EHR system are most concerned about how quickly their staff will get proficient at using it.

-Data privacy is a major concern when it comes to EHR implementation, as practices are storing sensitive and personal patient information.
+- Problem: Data privacy is a major concern when it comes to practice EHR implementation, as practices are storing sensitive and personal patient information.
 In a HIPAA journal study, it was found that in 2020 there were more than 29 million healthcare records that were breached.
-While evaluating the EHR integration in question, it is always important to understand how secure the software is to protect your patients’ health data.

-Solution: Choosing a cloud-based platform that is HIPAA-compliant, like NexHealth, can ensure strict governance of your data and will restrict access of your patient’s data to the concerned parties.
+- Solution: Choosing a cloud-based platform that is HIPAA-compliant, like NexHealth, can ensure strict governance of your data and will restrict access to your patient’s data to the concerned parties.
 Make sure to know your health record data rights.

 6 best EHR-integrated software for practice management